I missed the first episode, but Norman Noggin Stewart (6/3 Oxgangs Avenue) mentioned it to me.

 Many kids at Hunters Tryst Primary School enthused about the programme, particularly about how thrilling and scary it was.

 Although the first episode was shown on a Saturday tea-time on this date, 55 years ago today, most unusually, it was then repeated the following week, immediately before the second episode was aired.

 This wasn't to cater for viewers such as myself who had missed it but because there had been some technical hitches with the first screening the previous week.

 In the first episode, The Unearthly Child, Ian and Barbara discover the Doctor and of course the Tardis in 1960s London.
 Thereafter, we were whisked off to the Stone Age.

-We would be watching the programme so intently, mouths agape and wouldn't notice that our father had crept up behind us.
-Living up to his Germanic last name he indulged in some Schadenfreude as he expertly chose the perfect moment to suddenly grip one of our shoulders and bellow 'Whoa!'
+We would be watching the programme so intently, mouths agape that we wouldn't notice that our father had crept up behind us.
+Living up to his Germanic last name he indulged in some Schadenfreude as he expertly chose the perfect moment to suddenly grip one of our shoulders and bellow 'WHOA!'
 We'd leap into the air terrified.

-At a subconscious level perhaps we realised that in life in order to grow and mature and take your place in the world, you can only do so by taking that brave step into the unknown - to become an earthly child, rather than an unearthly child.
+At a subconscious level perhaps we realised that in life in order to grow and mature and take our places in the world, you can only do so by taking that brave step into the unknown - to become an earthly child, rather than an unearthly child.